atomino-framework/project/readme.md

 # Setup apache

-- `mv app/etc/vhost.dist app/etc/vhost`
 - open `app/etc/vhost/vhost.conf` and set the domain, and root variables
-- include the `app/etc/vhost/vhost.conf` in your httpd.conf file
+- include the `app/etc/vhost/vhost.conf` in your httpd.conf or apache2.conf file
 - reload/restart apache
 - open the `http://www.my-project.localhost` you just set in your browser